Matssch/b2b-demand-generation-system/07-lead-account-scoring/scoring-model.md

 | Relevant technology / maturity | +10 |
 | Strategic account | +15 |

-Example maximum:

-**100 fit points**
+Example maximum: **100 fit points**.
 The exact model depends on the business.

 ---

 ## 3. Negative fit
 Scoring should also reduce priority when the account is unlikely to create value.
 Examples:

 | Signal | Example points |
 |---|---:|